pingcap/docs-cn/partitioned-table.md

 2 rows in set (0.00 sec)
 ```

-Partition selection is supported for all types of table partitioning, including range partitioning and hash partitioning.
-For hash partitions, if partition names are not specified, `p0`, `p1`, `p2`,..., or `pN-1` is automatically used as the partition name.
+Partition selection is supported for all types of table partitioning, including Range partitioning and Hash partitioning.
+For Hash partitions, if partition names are not specified, `p0`, `p1`, `p2`,..., or `pN-1` is automatically used as the partition name.

 `SELECT` in `INSERT ...
 SELECT` can also use partition selection.